shivamshan/T-REX-WITH-TWIST/README.md

 **If blinking was detected, a message was _broadcasted_ and when received by the first client, triggered the _jump_ action.**

-### All the things considered, the back-end for this application was the toughest to design.

 ##### Click the link below to watch the application in play.
 <a href="https://drive.google.com/file/d/1-Anuv3tNl62DBRgsNjl0o2kfL5LXJrhJ/view?usp=sharing">Click for Video</a>